MaazMS/Kubernetes/components_doc/Volume.md

 3. One pod is removed from node emptyDir is deleted forever.
 * usecae
    1. Temporary space
-   2. TO share same data with multiple container in same pod.
+   2. To share same data with multiple container in same pod.
 ### HostPath
 1. Hostpath is one of the directory of worker nodes as volume inside the pod.
 2. Data inside the hostpath is remain even after the pod is die.